parmegv/leap_doc/docs/tech/hard-problems/en.md

 If proper key validation is a precondition for secure communication, but it is too difficult for most users, what hope do we have?
 We have developed a unique federated system called [Nicknym](/nicknym) that automatically discovers and validates public keys allowing the user to take advantage of public key cryptography without knowing anything about keys or signatures.

+The standard protocol that exists today to solve this problem is [DANE](https://en.wikipedia.org/wiki/DNS-based_Authentication_of_Named_Entities).
+DANE might be the better option in the long run, but currently DANE is complex to set up, complex for clients to consume, leaks association information to a network observer, and relies on trusting the DNS root zone and TLD zones.

 ### Meta-data problem

 The problem: